Lotfollah Safi Golpaygani: The Shahin Najafi affair

 When Shahin Najafi released a song called "Naghi", he angered many Shia Muslims in Iran, and around the world.
 In the song, Shahin was accused of insulting the 10th Imam of The Twelve Imams, Ali al-Hadi.
-He also depicted the Imam Reza Shrine (shrine of 8th Imam, Ali al-Ridha) in a sexual manner representing a woman's breast, alongside a rainbow flag.
+He also depicted the Imam Reza Shrine (shrine of 8th Imam, Ali al-Ridha) in an indecent manner alongside a rainbow flag.
 Two weeks prior to the release of his song, a Fatwa was issued by Safi Golpaygani claiming those who insult the Imams should be issued a death penalty.
 It was after the release of his song that this Fatwa was then issued for Shahin Najafi.

 Death

 In the early hours of Tuesday, 1 February 2022, Lotfollah Safi Golpaygani died in a hospital in Qom due to a cardiac arrest at the age of 102.
 His death was mourned by many Shias around the World, figures such as Ali Khamenei, Ali al-Sistani and Hossein Wahid Khorasani sent a message of condolence on his death.
 His funeral took place on 2 February in Qom, many attended his funeral.
 His son-in-law Ali Karimi Jahromi led his funeral prayers.

 His body was transferred to Karbala and was buried in the Imam Husayn Shrine on 3 February as per his will.

 Funeral service of Grand Ayatollah Lotfollah Safi Golpaygani in Qom, 2 February 2022.

 Ayatollah Ali Karimi Jahromi leading funeral prayers for Grand Ayatollah Lotfollah Safi Golpaygani in Qom, 2 February 2022.